PaperPrototype/Intro-Coding-and-Computers/01 - Jumpy Game/Lecture/english.md

 window.fill(black)
 ```

-We make a new variale called "black".
+We make a new variable called "black".
 It is a list of 3 numbers.
 Each number corresponds with the colors Red Green and Blue (AKA "RGB").
 By mixing different amounts of Red Green and Blue light you can get any color of the rainbow (but you probably already know that).

 If you click play now, the game will start and then stop, after only a second.
 We need some code that will run over and over, an endless loop!